Kiichi747/migrate-to-VSTS/readme.md

 ## Git_Normalize_Line_Endings
 Normalize line endings in Git repo for all files that were checked-in with incorrect EOL

-## GitChangeRemote
-Script to update local Git repos when remote Git server has been renamed.

 ## GitUpdater
 Synchronizes Git repos found in folder recursively with their remotes.